toine512/jtv-downloader/README.md

 Linux binaries
 ==============

-Getting an up to date version of rtmpdump:
+You need an up to date version of rtmpdump
 ------------------------------------------

 ### Ubuntu Quantal and above & Debian Wheezy and above
 	sudo apt-get install rtmpdump